5 things to consider when choosing a home care provider

 Don’t forget - all care providers should be registered with the Care Quality Commission (CQC) and can be verified by visiting the CQC website.

 Ultimately your home care provider will become part of your family’s life, so it is important to know what qualities to look for.
-The five steps above will help you make an informed decision, but if you’d like any further support or guidance, or to learn more about Guinness Care’s services, please contact us.
+The five steps above will help you make an informed decision, but if you’d like any further support or guidance, or to learn more about Guinness Care’s services, please contact us or read our FAQs.